-Study Genealogy is a full service professional genealogy research service.
+Study Genealogy is a full-service professional genealogy research service, and are owned by the company Genit AS.
 We utilize expert research staff in the United States and Norway to provide genealogy research, analysis, consultation, education, translation, and other genealogy services.
-Our professional genealogists specialize in Norwegian and Norwegian-American Genealogical Research, and draw on years of significant education, years of experience, and unparalled expertise to fulfill your specific research goals.
+Our professional genealogists specialize in Norwegian and Norwegian-American Genealogical Research and draw on years of significant education, years of experience, and unparalleled expertise to fulfill your specific research goals.
 Study Genealogy will discuss your research goals and options with you.
 We will make every effort to be successful in your research inquiry, and as experts in Norwegian genealogy, we will stand behind all of our research findings.

 Study Genealogy will discuss your research goals and options with you.
 We will make every effort to be successful in your research inquiry, and as experts in Norwegian genealogy, we will stand behind all of our research findings.
-We specialize in researching Norwegian and Norwegian-American church records, emigration records, passenger lists and Norwegian-American newspapers.
-Our team members are affiliated with several Norwegian and Norwegian-American historical societies and bygdelags and we look forward helping you research your family history.
+We specialize in researching Norwegian and Norwegian-American church records, emigration records, passenger lists, and Norwegian-American newspapers.
+Our team members are affiliated with several Norwegian and Norwegian-American historical societies and bygdelags and we look forward to helping you research your family history.

-Speeches and lectures
+- Speeches and lectures

 Liv Marit Haakenstad